parthmodi152/alpha-gpt/README.md

 Alpha-GPT is an advanced Human-AI collaborative framework designed for **Quantitative Investment**.
 It leverages cutting-edge tools like **LangGraph**, **Zipline**, **Alphalens**, and **PyGAD** to generate, evaluate, and optimize financial trading strategies (alphas).

+## 🚧 Project Status: Under Development 🚧

+This repository is currently a **work in progress**.
+The latest code updates are not yet fully pushed to GitHub but will be available soon.

+Feel free to explore the current implementation, and if you have any questions, **contact me**.

 ---

 ## **Research Acknowledgments**